About the Campaign for Tobacco-Free Kids

 Robert Eckford has worked as a public law solicitor in the United Kingdom for 10 years.
 Most recently he worked for the UK Department of Health where he led the legal advice on standardised packaging of tobacco, along with a number of other tobacco control measures.
-He has advised on EU law matters including cases before the European courts and has been involved in litigation bought by the tobacco industry.
+He has advised on EU law matters including cases before the European courts and has been involved in litigation brought by the tobacco industry.

 Monique Muggli, M.P.H., J.D.Associate Legal Director

-Monique Muggli is a public health attorney who has worked in tobacco control policy for 15 years.
+Monique Muggli is a public health attorney who has worked in tobacco control policy for nearly 20 years.
 Prior to joining the Campaign for Tobacco-Free Kids, Ms. Muggli was a research and litigation consultant for numerous domestic and international health organizations, governments, and private litigants.
 In that capacity, Ms. Muggli researched and published findings from the once-secret internal tobacco industry documents.
 Ms. Muggli has authored nearly 30 peer-reviewed articles and has been a contributor to several reports published by World Health Organization and its regional offices.

 Rose Nathan, M.P.H., J.D.Associate Legal Director